-Guidelines for proposed changes in a Heritage District are needed because places evolve, responding to changes in ownership and use, upgrades to urban infrastructure, and changing economic conditions.
-Pressures for change come in many forms, from a desire to serve emerging personal needs to repair and maintenance of an aging structure.
+Guidelines for proposed changes in a Heritage District are needed because downtowns are in a constant state of flux, responding to changes in ownership and use, upgrades to urban infrastructure, and evolving economic conditions.
+Pressures for change come in many forms, from a desire to serve emerging markets to the need to repair and maintain an aging structure.
 In considering how to make changes, there is always the allure of the new and a tendency to take the existing setting for granted.
 In this context, the characteristics of the District that are valued by the community can be at risk.
 Poor planning, loss of buildings to fire or neglect (or disaster), and new infill that is out of character, all can degrade the District.
 Instead, the purpose of the District Plan is to ensure that property owners' first response to the need for change will be to choose building designs, materials and construction methods that are in harmony with the District's heritage attributes.
 Guidelines in the District Plan are the principal means of maintaining the Districts' integrity and achieving a balance between preservation and new development.

-Managing change is all about context.
+In an urban setting, managing change is all about context.
 Determining the best way to alter the existing setting requires an understanding of the qualities of the setting, from the nature of the buildings next door to the patterns evident in the streetscape and the character of the District as a whole.